nikolaswise/web-design-workshop/README.md

 ## Office Hours

-Office hours can be scheduled on an individual bases as needed.
+Office hours can be scheduled on an individual basis as needed.

 ## Policies

 ### Grading

 All projects must be finished during the term.
-Finall grades will be based on overall participation and engagement with the material.
+Final grades will be based on overall participation and engagement with the material.
 Not finishing any one of the projects will result in an F. An A+ will be contingent on demonstrating exemplary growth in the duration of the course.

 ### Attendance

 You will attend each of the 4 sessions.
-Exceptions may be made for funerals and / or meteor strikes
+Exceptions may be made for funerals and / or meteor strikes.

 ### Submitting Work

-All assignment will be submitted on [Github](https://github.com)
+All assignments will be submitted on [Github](https://github.com)

 ### Missed Work